AlejandroDavidArzolaSaavedra/AlejandroDavidArzolaSaavedra/README.md

 <img src="https://img.shields.io/badge/C%C3%93DIGO-80ffaa?style=for-the-badge&logo=github&logoColor=black">
 </a>
 </p>
-</p> Welcome to Pets-Life, the ultimate application for the care of your pets!
-Pets-Life is a platform dedicated to providing animal daycare services, allowing you to have your beloved pets taken care of and happy while you're busy.</p>
+</p> An interface for the care of your pets!
+Dedicated to providing animal daycare services, developed with Angular and Firebase.
+Developed with
+  <a href="https://github.com/Raamonvm8"  target="_blank">@Raamonvm8</a></p>
 </div>
 </table>
 </div>